 Better communication doesn’t only create a better working environment, but it also creates a more innovative one.

-If you’re thinking that seasonal employees can’t help drive innovation at your company, think again.
+If you think that seasonal employees can’t help drive innovation at your company, think again.
 Your seasonal workers could be your greatest asset when it comes to improving your workplace.
 Here’s why.

 As an added benefit, better communication can also lower turnover rates and increase employee engagement.